openmv/openmv-doc/docs/_sources/openmvcam/tutorial/openmvide_overview.rst.txt

 Cam is slow.

-Finally, FFMPEG is used to provide conversion and video player support and may be used for any non-OpenMV Cam activites you like.
+Finally, FFMPEG is used to provide conversion and video player support and may be used for any non-OpenMV Cam activities you like.
 FFMPEG can convert/play a large number of file formats.

     *